klojang4j/klojang-check/README.md

 Check.that(numberOfTables).is(one());
 ```

-This makes it easier to see which values have been validated.
+This makes it easier to see which values are being validated.

 ### Tagging the Tested Value